Robust Empirical Bayes Small Area Estimation with Density Power Divergence: Examples

-We first investigate the prediction errors of the proposed robust method compared with some existing methods.
-To this end, we consider the following Fay-Herriot model:
+We first investigate the estimation accuracy of the proposed robust estimator together with the existing estimators.
+We consider the Fay--Herriot model

-with $m=30$ and $\ep_i\sim N(0,D_i)$.
-The auxiliary variables $x_i$ were initially generated from the uniform distribution on $(0,1)$, which are fixed throughout the simulation experiments.
-The regression coefficients were fixed at $(\beta_0,\beta_1)=(0,2)$ and we set $A=0.5$.
-Concerning the sampling variance $D_i$, we divided $m$ areas into five groups with equal number of areas, and we set the same value of $D_i$ within the same groups.
-The group $D_i$-patten we considered was $(0.2,0.4,0.6,0.8,1.0)$.
-Regarding the distribution of the standardized random area effect $u_i$, we considered the following scenarios:
+where $m=30$, $\beta_0=0$, $\beta_1=2$, $A=$0$\cdot$5, and $\ep_i\sim N(0,D_i)$.
+The auxiliary variables $x_i$ are generated from the uniform distribution on $(0,1)$.
+Further, we divide $m$ areas into five groups with an equal number of areas and set the same value of $D_i$ within the same groups.
+The group $D_i$ pattern is (0$\cdot$2, 0$\cdot$4, 0$\cdot$6, 0$\cdot$8, 1$\cdot$0).
+For the distribution of $u_i$, we adopt the structure: $u_i\sim (1-\xi) N(0,1)+\xi N(0,10^2)$, where $c$ determines the degree of misspecification of the assumed distribution (contamination by outliers).
+We consider three scenarios: (I) $\xi=0$, (II) $\xi=$0$\cdot$15, and (III) $\xi=$0$\cdot$30.
+Note that, in scenarios (II) and (III), some observations have very large residuals and auxiliary information $x_i$ would be useful for such outlying observations.

-where $t_5(a,b)$ and $\chi_5^2(a,b)$ denote $t$- and chi-square distribution with 5 degrees of freedom, respectively, scaled to mean $a$ and variance $b$.
-In scenario (I), there is no outlying areas, while the random effect distribution $u_i$ is contaminated by distributions with large variances in the other scenarios.

-As working methods for estimating $\th_i$, we considered six methods: the proposed robust empirical Bayes estimator based on density power divergence with $1\%$ (DPEB1) and $5\%$ (DPEB2) excess MSE, the classical empirical Bayes (EB) estimator from Datta and Lahiri (2000), the robust Bayes estimator (\ref{SR}) from Sinha and Rao (2009) with model parameters estimated by the robust likelihood equation given in Sinha and Rao (2009) (REB1) or the ML method (REB2), and the robust Bayes estimator (\ref{GEB}) from Ghosh et al. (2008) (GEB) with the ML estimator $\Ah$.
-Note that we used the ML estimator in applying the EB and GEB methods, and $K=1.345$ for tuning parameters in Huber's $\psi$-function.
-Based on $R=5000$ iterations, we computed MSE as
+We estimate $\th_i$ by using the proposed robust empirical Bayes estimator with density power divergence.
+We used two inflation rates, $c=1$ and $c=5$, and $\alpha$ was selected following the procedure given in \S \ref{sec:selection}.
+We adopt four alternative methods: the classical empirical Bayes estimator, the robust Bayes estimator defined in (\ref{SR}) with the model parameters estimated by the robust estimation equation proposed by \cite{Sinha2009} and the maximum likelihood method, and the robust empirical Bayes estimator (\ref{GEB}) proposed by \cite{Ghosh2008} with the maximum likelihood estimator for the model parameters.
+Following \cite{Sinha2009}, we set $K$=1$\cdot$345 in Huber's $\psi$-function in equation (\ref{SR}).
+A suitable value of $K=K_i$ in (\ref{GEB}) is selected in the same way as in \cite{Ghosh2008} with a $5\%$ inflation rate.